Towards a theory of dissipative Dark Matter I: the Born limit: Amplitudes and cross sections for soft emission

 where the parameters $\alpha,\beta$ and the pre-factors $\mathcal{F}_{\mathcal{Q}}$ are given in~\eqref{factorQ}.

-We note that both~\eqref{softquadheay} and~\eqref{softquadlight} agree at leading order in $x$ with the full quadrupole energy differential cross-sections, respectively~\eqref{shortrangequad} and~\eqref{crosssectionquadrupole}, for all the scenarios considered in this work.
+We note that both~\eqref{softquadheay} and~\eqref{softquadlight} agree at leading order in $x$ with the full quadrupole energy-differential cross sections, respectively~\eqref{shortrangequad} and~\eqref{crosssectionquadrupole}, for all the scenarios considered in this work.
 In Fig.~\ref{softfigdipole}, as for the dipole emission case, we compare the soft and the full expressions, both for short-range (left panel) and long-range (right panel) mediation.

 \paragraph{Identical particles} When treating scattering of identical particles, the soft quadrupole emission amplitude squared is given by the product of the quadrupole soft factor defined in Sec.~\ref{softquadrupole} and the squared elastic amplitude~\eqref{elastic2} (long-range mediation) and~\eqref{elasticheavy2} (short-range mediation).